Long-duration Audio-recordings of the Environment

 Bridging the divide between bioacoustics and eco-acoustics

-1. Using soundscape indices to help study species diversity
+1. Slide 26: Using sound-scape indices to help study species diversity

 This image (Slide 25) shows a histogram of all the 1440 one-minute segments in one day.
 The minutes are binned according to how many different bird species are calling in the minute segment.
 The blue bars indicate the distribution of bird call densities before use of a classifier to filter out non-bird segments.
 The zero-bird-species bin is by far the largest.
 The red bars indicate distribution after filtering.
 The classifier has removed most of the one-minute segments that do not contain bird calls.
 This means that the ecologist is required to listen to less audio when trying to determine species diversity.

-This work in this slide is the research product of Liang Zhang, QUT Ecoacoustics Research Group4.
+This work in this slide is the research product of Liang Zhang, QUT Ecoacoustics Research Group6.

-2. Using acoustic indices to monitor sperm whales
+2. Slide 27: Using acoustic indices to monitor sperm whales

 This is typically a problem where code would be written to automate the recognition of sperm whale clicks.
 Another approach is to calculate generic acoustic indices but this time calculated at 0.1 second resolution rather than one-minute resolution.